SLU Swedish Species Information Centre

 Through expert advice we support the civil society in its efforts to implement the EU conservation legislation, e.g. the Species and Habitiats Directive and the Birds Directive.

 We conduct research in the fields of ecology and conservation biology, focusing on, e.g., the effects of changes in climate or land use on the survival and distribution of individual species.
-We also coordinate the development of Swedish LifeWatch, a digital infrastructure aiming at making research data on biodiversity available to science as well as the civil society.
+We have two research groups led by Tord Snäll and Mari Jönsson.
+We are also a partner in the consortium SBDI – Swedish Biodiversity Data Infrastructure which provides data and analysis services that offer rich opportunities for innovative, interdisciplinary research on biodiversity and ecosystems.
 Through the The Swedish Taxonomy Initiative we also support taxonomical research on, and inventories of poorly known organism groups in Sweden.

 International cooperation is a prerequisite of efficient conservation efforts.
 SLU Swedish Species Information Centre cooperates closely with its counterparts in the other Nordic countries.
 It is also a part of the European Topic Center on Biological Biodiversity, an expert agency supporting the EU in its biodiversity efforts.
 We are also active members of the IUCN, the international organisation responsible for the production of a global Red List.